MakFly/002-scraping-management/docs/DEPLOYMENT.md

 Regardless of the deployment method, you will need:

+- A PostgreSQL instance (accessible from the application)
 - A Redis instance (accessible from the application)
 - Node.js v20 or higher (if manual deployment)
 - Docker and Docker Compose (if Docker deployment)